arcticOS/arcticOS-old-and-bad/index.md

 ### Target Hardware
 arcticOS is designed to be used on a QWERTY-style phone with an AllWinner A13 CPU, 64 MB of RAM, and an SD card for storage.

+## Running the Emulator
+The arcticOS emulator can be run on any computer with Python 3.8 and Pygame 2 installed.
+Simply download the code, and run `launcher.py` inside of a terminal window. **RUNNING IN THE TERMINAL IS IMPORTANT** because all buttons are inputted through terminal input.

 ## Features
 ### Portability
 arcticOS can be easily ported to different devices and displays.
 If you can use it with Python, you can run the arcticOS frontend on it.